-In the next reporting period after this Reporting Period, the further identification, review, reporting and mitigation of modern slavery risks will form part of our Risk Management Framework and procurement and contract management frameworks, and is already embedded as a key consideration in our internal Procurement Policy and associated guidelines.
+Judo is in the process of embedding the identification, review, reporting and mitigation of modern slavery risks in our Risk Management Framework.
 Our Code of Conduct and Whistleblower Policy (as applicable) enable our people, suppliers and customers, among others, to raise modern slavery concerns.
+These policies are both regularly reviewed to determine their effectiveness in assessing and mitigating modern slavery risks.